 Tuition and Fees

-All students pursuing a JD or LLM degree at UC Law are classified into one of three tuition rates – Ohio resident, non-resident, or Graduate Metropolitan Rate.
+All students pursuing a JD or LLM degree at UC Law are classified into one of three tuition rates – Ohio resident, non-resident, or Kentucky Metropolitan Rate.

 The chart below shows annual tuition and fee rates for full-time students during the 2014-2015 year: